 Example: “I’m totally skint this week, can you lend me a tenner?”

-Why You Need It: If you’re ever short on cash or want to describe someone who’s always broke, “skint” is perfect.
-It’s widely used in Ireland.
+Why You Need It: If you’re ever short on cash or want to describe someone who’s always broke, “skint” is the perfect Irish slang word to use.

 43. Best Irish Insults: Fanny